 - Stage five: School decision making process

 - Stage six: Communication of decision to parents/guardians

 These stages are followed strictly in order and all applications are processed according to our Admissions Policy, which is available upon request.

 Sometimes we will ask that a guest visit is completed to school, where the prospective pupil spends a day getting to know us and for us to get to know them too.
 We see these as a key part of admissions to the Prep Schools in particular, but they are also available upon request for the Senior School too.
 Transition days are also held in the summer term to help Year 6 begin to make friends in the Senior School and feel settled before the Autumn term starts, becoming familiar with some of the responsibilities and routines of life in the Senior School.

 A natural progression from school to school

 Our Preparatory and Senior School teachers work closely together on curriculum so that there is a natural progression from Primary to Secondary school syllabuses.
-Our Scholarship and Entrance Examinations are compulsory for all Year 6 pupils wishing to enter the Senior School and we also administer these for any joiners to Years 8 & 9.
-For more detail on admissions to the different schools, please visit the following links.
+Our Scholarship and Entrance Assessment is compulsory for all Year 6 pupils wishing to enter the Senior School and we also administer these for any joiners to Years 8 & 9.
+Direct entry to Year 10 and 12 is possible provided an application is supported by the required information.
+For more detail on admissions to the different schools, please visit the following links: